Kshitij14397/Fraud-Detection-Logistic-Regression-API/README.md

 # Issues encountered:

 - Computational power
   - Google Colab too low for full dataset
   - Only trained on 20 000 observations
 - Hyperparameter tuning
   - Need more computation for grid search
   - Could improve model with gradient descent or genetic algo
 - Bias
   - Model is too simple, not enough data used
   - Related to computational power
   - LightGBM or XGBoost would've been better

+# Result
+Model had ~70% recall on training data.